saminitz/Remote-Keyboard-Server/README.md

 ```

-Paste the following code in the client DOM Console (You can open it in most browsers with `F12`)
+Paste the following code in the DOM Console of the client (You can open it in most browsers with `F12`)
 ```js
 const newContent = document.createElement('h1');
 newContent.setAttribute(